-- 6.1 States and International Intergovernmental Organizations, acting [responsibly] in accordance with their obligations under Article VIII of the OST and the Convention on Registration of Objects Launched into Outer Space, as well as taking into account the recommendations of General Assembly Resolutions 1721B (XVI) and 62/101, should ensure the development and/or implementation of effective and comprehensive registration practices, as proper registration of space objects is a key factor of safety and security in outer space and a condition for the long-term sustainability of space activities.
-Inadequate registration practices may have negative implications for ensuring the safety of space operations. - 6.2 To that end, States and international intergovernmental organizations should adopt appropriate national or other relevant policies and regulations to harmonize[, universalize] and sustain over the long term such registration practices.
-When registering space objects, States and international intergovernmental organizations should bear in mind the need to provide timely information that contributes to the long-term sustainability of outer space activities and should consider also providing expanded information on space objects, their operation and their status, as set out in 62/101. - 6.3 Prior to the launch of a space object, the State from whose territory or facility a space object will be launched should, in the absence of prior agreement, contact other States or international intergovernmental organizations that could qualify as the launching States of that space object to jointly determine how to proceed with the registration of that particular space object.
-Following the launch of a space object, and considering relevant criteria in the Registration Convention, States and/or international intergovernmental organizations that were involved in the should coordinate among themselves, to include those States and international intergovernmental organizations that may exercise jurisdiction and control over the non-registered space object, to register the space object.
-In the event that a State or
+- 6.1 States and international intergovernmental organizations, acting [responsibly] in accordance with their obligations under article VIII of the Outer Space Treaty and the Convention on Registration of Objects Launched into Outer Space, as well as taking into account the recommendations contained in General Assembly resolutions 1721 B (XVI) and 62/101, should ensure the development and/or implementation of effective and comprehensive registration practices, as proper registration of space objects is a key factor of safety and security in outer space and a condition for the long-term sustainability of space activities.
+Inadequate registration practices may have negative implications for ensuring the safety of space operations. - 6.2 To that end, States and international intergovernmental organizations should adopt appropriate national or other relevant policies and regulations to harmonize [, universalize] and sustain over the long term such registration practices.
+When registering space objects, States and international intergovernmental organizations should bear in mind the need to provide timely information that contributes to the long-term sustainability of outer space activities and should consider also providing expanded information on space objects, their operation and their status, as set out in General Assembly resolution 62/101. - 6.3 Prior to the launch of a space object, the State from whose territory or facility a space object will be launched should, in the absence of prior agreement, contact other States or international intergovernmental organizations that could qualify as the launching States of that space object to jointly determine how to proceed with the registration of that particular space object.
+Following the launch of

-&lt;sup>12 The chapeau texts of each section remain to be aligned.
+13 The chapeau texts of each section remain to be aligned.

-The ideas contained in draft guideline 5 have been assimilated into draft guideline 6; draft guideline 5 therefore no longer appears in the present set of draft guidelines.
+14 The ideas contained in draft guideline 5 have been assimilated into draft guideline 6; draft guideline 5 therefore no longer appears in the present set of draft guidelines.

-14 [It has been decided to readdress the pertinence of using the phrase "solely for peaceful purposes" throughout the text or using, rather, the phrase "for exclusively peaceful purposes", considering international legal regulation, i.e. article IV and other provisions of the Outer Space Treaty.
+^{15 [}It has been decided to readdress the pertinence of using the phrase "solely for peaceful purposes" throughout the text or using, rather, the phrase "for exclusively peaceful purposes", considering international legal regulation, i.e., article IV and other provisions of the Outer Space Treaty.
 Delegations should exchange views on what the concept of "solely for peaceful purposes" actually means, considering all relevant circumstances and factors, and possibly introduce more clarity to and precision in interpreting its meaning and implications through the use of intelligible criteria.
 A shared opinion might facilitate discussions on the present text.]

-international intergovernmental organization receives a registration enquiry, that State or international intergovernmental organization should respond as soon as practicable in order to facilitate the clarification and/or resolution of a particular registration issue.
+a space object, and considering relevant criteria in the Registration Convention, States and/or international intergovernmental organizations that were involved in the launch should coordinate among themselves, to include those States and international intergovernmental organizations that may exercise jurisdiction and control over the non-registered space object, to register the space object.
+In the event that a State or international intergovernmental organization receives a registration enquiry, that State or international intergovernmental organization should respond as soon as practicable in order to facilitate the clarification and/or resolution of a particular registration issue.